DianaOlympos/jekyll_softwaremaxims/_unpublished/2023-03-08-SSR-Browser-Wishlist.md

 not mention anything about color palette here, because I do not think have good solutions anywhere right now, and it is mostly a problem of tooling.
-I love the work on bringing different color spaces (display-p3, good job!), it is great, but the main problem from my point of view in there is to design easy-to-use palettes with great A11y in mind.
+I love the work on bringing different color spaces (display-p3, good job!), it is great, but the main problem in there is to design easy-to-use palettes with great A11y in mind.
 And the CSS `contrast` will help a bit but not that much really.
 We have a bigger problem in defining color palettes systemically.
 The only approach I know about is from [Mineral UI a few years